 One thing to keep in mind, though: Large retailers like Target and Walmart have started allowing third-party sellers to advertise wares on their sites, The New York Times' consumer publication Wirecutter warns.
-One way to avoid dealing with unknown third-party sellers: Look at the "sold by and shipped from" note in the product description and opt to buy items only from the big retailer.
+One way to avoid dealing with unknown third-party sellers is to look at the "sold by and shipped from" note in the product description and opt to buy items only from the big retailer.

 Once you've decided where to shop, bookmark those retailers' sites to go there directly rather than clicking on offers in ads, emails, or text messages.
-That will keep you safe from fraudsters who create realistic looking fake stores designed to look just like the sites of trusted retailers.
+That will help keep you safe from fraudsters who create realistic looking fake stores designed to look just like the sites of trusted retailers.
 These Cyber Monday scammers are hoping you'll make a typo when typing in the name of the retailer and will land on their lookalike site.

-Want to shop small?
-Look for secure sites.
 If you're sticking with well-known retailers, their sites should be secure.
 But what if you want to support small businesses and independent shops?
-In this case, verify that the business is legitimate and that their site is secure.
+In this case, verify that the business is legitimate and their site is secure.
 To do so, look for a little lock icon in the top left corner of your browser bar when you're on the site.
 A secure site's URL should start with HTTPS and not HTTP.
 You might have to click on the URL to see the HTTPS.

 Secure sites use SSL (Secure Sockets Layer) certificates and TLS (transport layer security) technology.
 An SSL certificate is issued by a reputable organization that independently verifies the identity of the website.
 When you shop on an ecommerce website with an SSL certificate and TLS technology, no one can access or change the data being shared between you and the website.
 That allows you to do your shopping safely and leaves holiday hackers out in the cold.

-Support businesses that value security.
 A business that spends the time and money to make sure their site is secure shows that they've invested into their business and that customer security and privacy are priorities for them.
-That's a good sign that the business is safe to support and intends to be around for the long haul — an important consideration if you may want to return an item or ask for a refund later.
+That's a good sign that the business is safe to support and intends to be around for the long haul -- an important consideration if you may want to return an item or ask for a refund later.

-3. Learn to spot holiday shopping scams.
+3. Learn how to spot holiday shopping scams.

-Watch for holiday scams.
 Just like little white lights and pumpkin spice, shopping scams are just about everywhere if you know how to spot them.
 Take a minute to brush up on common Black Friday, Cyber Monday, and other holiday shopping scams so you can avoid falling for one.

 Cyber Monday scams and other holiday scams are common because hackers know that a lot of busy and distracted people will be shopping online during this time.
-Remember, consumers spend roughly $1.5 trillion between November and January.
-And holiday scammers are determined to get a piece of that holiday pie.
+Remember, consumers spend an enormous amount of money between November and January, and holiday scammers are determined to get a piece of that holiday pie.

-Learn how Cyber Monday scams work.
 Brush up on common holiday scammer tactics.
 For example, a Cyber Monday scammer may advertise amazing "deals" on a gift, collect your money, and then never send the goods.
 They may set up fake online stores to collect your credit card number and other personal info so they can later use the data to commit credit card fraud or ID theft.
-Or, a scammer may ask you to pay for a purchase with a gift card so they can steal the funds on the card, leaving you high and dry.
+A scammer may also ask you to pay for a purchase with a gift card so they can steal the funds on the card, leaving you high and dry.